JB03102008/Hyprland-Dots-Debian/README.md

 - Debian is old, so testing sources need to be enabled for this to work! (at least with 13.3.0)

+- Some features are laptop optimized, like battery status and brightness control, but WiFi and Bluetooth are not working yet through waybar.

 - Autoinstall.sh is work in progress, feel free to test, but might have some slight problems.

 - Some parts of this config are partially or completely used from other repositories, an overview will be provided here: